poseidon-code/supacons/README.md

 ### All

-Contains all the 3,602 different types of icons _(includes; solid, regular, light, thin, duotone, brands & sharp-solid icons)_ of
-Font Awesome 6 Pro, altogether making a total of 19,287 icons.
+Contains all the 3,635 different types of icons _(includes; classic versions of solid, regular, light, thin, duotone icons, brand icons & sharp versions of solid & regular icons)_ of Font Awesome 6 Pro, altogether making a total of 22,643 icons.

 `https://poseidon-code.github.io/supacons/dist/supacons.all.css`